Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: Strategy for optimizing a sensor trajectory

 \subsection{Defining cost-functional}

-The better performance with seventeen stationary sensors shown in the previous section should be attributed to their higher sensitivity at the scalar source location.
-This suggests that estimation performance could also be improved with a single sensor moving along a proper trajectory, in which possible scalar releases at any instant can be captured by the moving sensor.
+The better performance with seventeen stationary sensors shown in the previous section is due to their collective higher sensitivity to the scalar source location.
+This suggests that estimation performance could also be improved with a single sensor moving along an optimized trajectory, along which possible scalar releases at any instant can be captured by the moving sensor.

 Suppose that a point scalar source at a location of $\bold{x}^{s}$ instantaneously releases scalar at an arbitrary time $t^s$.
 Such an impulse scalar source may be modeled by $Q(\bold{x},t) = \delta(\bold{x}-\bold{x^s})\delta(t - t^s)$.
 If we assume continuous measurement in time at a sensor location $\bold{x^m}$, the time integral of the sensing signal caused by the impulse release can be obtained by substituting